artoriusthehero/life/sympathyForTheDevil.md

   }
 ```

 TL;DR: Don't change all = all.
 If you change it to hotdogs = spaghetti, you will lie.
 This will make your computer run slower.
-Unfortunately, it'll make you run slower too.
+Unfortunately, it'll make you run slower too. because it'll make your code fat? anyone?